List of songs recorded by Miley Cyrus

 Cyrus' second studio album Breakout (2008) was her first record released separately from the Hannah Montana franchise.
 She again collaborated with Armato and James during its production; together, they co-wrote "7 Things", "Fly on the Wall", "Bottom of the Ocean", "Wake Up America", and "Goodbye".
 In 2009, Cyrus recorded and released the soundtrack albums Hannah Montana: The Movie and Hannah Montana 3, which were credited to Montana.
 The lead single from the former record, "The Climb", was written by Jessi Alexander and Jon Mabe.
 "Party in the U.S.A." was written by Jessie J, Dr. Luke, and Claude Kelly for her first extended play The Time of Our Lives (2009); its songwriting was largely handled by Dr. Luke, Kelly, and John Shanks.
 Cyrus released her third studio album Can't Be Tamed in June 2010; Cyrus co-wrote much of its material with Armato, James, and Shanks, including the lead single "Can't Be Tamed"; the song peaked at number eight on the Billboard Hot 100.
 The record was followed by the soundtrack Hannah Montana Forever in October 2010.

-In 2013, Cyrus left Hollywood Records and subsequently joined RCA Records; her fourth studio album Bangerz was released through the label that October.
+Cyrus left Hollywood Records and subsequently joined RCA Records in 2013; her fourth studio album Bangerz was released through the label that October.
 Cyrus expressed intentions of incorporating elements of "dirty south hip-hop" into the record.
 Consequently, she co-wrote several of its tracks with hip hop producer Mike Will Made It, who handled most of its production; Pharrell Williams also co-wrote four songs for the album.
 The lead single "We Can't Stop" reached number two on the Billboard Hot 100, while its second single "Wrecking Ball" became Cyrus' first track to peak at number one in the United States.
 In August 2015 she released her fifth studio album, Miley Cyrus & Her Dead Petz, was available for free streaming on SoundCloud.
 In September 2017 she released her sixth studio album, Younger Now.
 In 2019 she released her second major extended play, She Is Coming, and two songs recorded as Ashley O for the television series Black Mirror.
 In November 2020 she released her seventh studio album, Plastic Hearts.
 In March 2021 she left RCA Records and subsequently joined Columbia Records.
-Her eight studio album, Endless Summer Vacation, is scheduled to be released in March 2023.
+Her eight studio album, Endless Summer Vacation, was released in March 2023.
+Her ninth studio album, Something Beautiful was released in May 2025, accompanied by a visual film.